rnascunha/tree_trunks/README.md

 };
 ```

-The rest is just copy/paste from the previous example (like a apple pie recipe).
+The remaning is just copy/paste from the previous example (like a apple pie recipe).